crowdsecurity/crowdsec/docker/README.md

 If you wish to use the [notification system](https://docs.crowdsec.net/docs/notification_plugins/intro), you will need to mount at least a custom `profiles.yaml` and a notification configuration to `/etc/crowdsec/notifications`

 # Deployment use cases
-Crowdsec is composed of an `agent` that parse logs and creates `alerts` that `local API` or `LAPI` tranform into decisions.
+Crowdsec is composed of an `agent` that parse logs and creates `alerts` that `local API` or `LAPI` transform into decisions.
 Both can run in the same process but also on separated containers as it makes sense in complex configurations to have agents on the same machines as the protected component and a LAPI that gather all signals from agents and communicate with the `central api`.

 ## Register a new agent with LAPI
 ```shell